 - “Homosexual acts” are also illegal – important to remember.
 14 years in prison.
 Best to avoid public displays of affection…

 We’re not going to lie: there’s a lot to think about when you travel to Papua New Guinea.
 This isn’t the easiest country to travel by far.
-And a guide is going to be pretty necessary if you want to travel anywhere a little bit more sketchy than anywhere else.
-But much violence occurs between rival gangs and Papua New Guinea communities.
 Prepare for a dangerous nature, keep a cool head, and enjoy.

 - Stay vigilant at all times.
 This is pretty much the number one rule for anybody travelling to Papua New Guinea, and that goes basically double if you’re by yourself.
 You’ll be more of a target travelling alone.

 - Make sure you let your relatives, family, friends, someone you trust, know your travel plans.
 If something bad does happen, or you get into trouble somehow, having someone know where you are and what you’re doing is going to help you keep safe.